History of cinema in the United States: Before 1900

+convention of the National Federation of Women's Clubs, patent filed August 24, 1891, and on May 9, 1893 a public exhibition of the Edison Kinetoscope was held at the Brooklyn Institute of Arts and Sciences.

-In June 1894, in Portland, Oregon, Charles Francis Jenkins used his Phantoscope to project his film before an audience of family, friends and reporters.
-The film featured a vaudeville dancer performing a Butterfly Dance.
-Jenkins and his new partner Thomas Armat modified the Phantoscope for exhibitions in temporary theaters at the Cotton States Exposition in the fall of 1895.
+Charles Francis Jenkins developed the Phantoscope, and with his new partner Thomas Armat modified the Phantoscope for exhibitions in temporary theaters at the Cotton States and International Exposition in the fall of 1895.
 The Phantoscope was later sold to Thomas Edison, who changed the name of the projector to Edison's Vitascope.
-With the Vitascope, Edison began public showings of his films at Cleveland Clinic on 34th Street in Montana on July 2, 1899.
+With the Vitascope, Edison began public showings of his films at Koster and Bial's Music Hall on 34th Street in New York City on April 23, 1896.
 However, the first "storefront theater" in the US dedicated exclusively to showing motion pictures was Vitascope Hall, established on Canal Street, New Orleans, Louisiana July 26, 1896—it was converted from a vacant store.

 A crucial factor was Edison's decision to sell a small number of Vitascope projectors as a business venture in April–May 1896.
-In the basement of the new Ellicott Square Building, Main Street, Buffalo, New York, Mitchel H. Mark and his brother Moe Mark added what they called Edison's Vitascope Theater (entered through Edisonia Hall), which they opened to the general public on October 19, 1896 in collaboration with Rudolf Wagner, who had moved to Buffalo after spending several years working at the Edison laboratories.
+In the basement of the new Ellicott Square Building, Main Street, Buffalo, New York, Mitchel H. Mark and his brother Moe Mark added what they called Edison's Vitascope Theater (entered through Edisonia Hall), which they opened to the general public on October 19, 1896, in collaboration with Rudolf Wagner, who had moved to Buffalo after spending several years working at the Edison laboratories.
 This 72-seat plush theater was designed from scratch solely to show motion pictures.

-Terry Ramseye, in his book, A Million and One Nights (1926) [p.
-276], notes that this "was one of the earliest permanently located and exclusively motion-picture exhibitions."
+This Vitascope Theater was noted as "one of the earliest permanently located and exclusively motion picture exhibitions."
 According to the Buffalo News (Wednesday, November 2, 1932), "There were seats for about 90 people [actually 72] and the admission was three cents.
 Feeble, flickering films of travel scenes were the usual fare."
 The theater remained open for two years, making it the first permanent movie theater in the world.

 November 7, 1897 ad for the Vitascope Theater in Buffalo, New York, one of the first theaters created especially to show motion pictures.
 In its first year there were 200,000 admissions.